Mark Medoff: Teaching

 Medoff was co-founder of the American Southwest Theatre Company and head of the Department of Theatre Arts for nine years at New Mexico State University, where he was a professor for a total of twenty-seven years and taught Screenwriting and Acting for Film, Short Film Production, and Film Directing and Producing.
 He was also the Creative Director of the Creative Media Institute at NMSU, the film department at the university.
 The theater department is still the American Southwest Theater Company.

-For one semester a year between 2003–06, he worked at Florida State University as a Reynolds Eminent Scholar in the School of Theatre.
+For one semester a year between 2003 and 2006, he worked at Florida State University as a Reynolds Eminent Scholar in the School of Theatre.
 In the spring semester of 2008 he joined the faculty of the University of Houston School of Theatre and Dance as Distinguished Lecturer.
 He was the winner of the Kennedy Center Medallion for Excellence in Education and Artistic Achievement, given periodically to professionals in theater who also teach and mentor students.

-Personal life and death
+Personal life

 Medoff was married to second wife Stephanie Thorne from 1972 until his death in 2019; they had three daughters.

+Death

 In April 2019, he entered hospice care after battling cancer in his later years and suffering a fall.
-He died on April 23, 2019, from complications at age 79.
+He died on April 23, 2019, in Las Cruces, New Mexico, from complications at age 79.